 A major presidential initiative focuses on the relationship between the University and its community neighbors and partners in order to strengthen and invigorate town/gown synergies.
 Salisbury University also collaborates with the University of Maryland Eastern Shore, a Historically Black University located in neighboring Somerset County.
 This relationship broadens diversity, permits the sharing of resources, and allows for joint educational programming.
-Additionally, Salisbury University affiliates with the University of Maryland College Park, Old Dominion University, and Widener University in dual-degree physics/engineering programs.

 The University is a stakeholder in the Eastern Shore Higher Education Center (ESHEC) at Wye Mills, with the authority to offer baccalaureate and master's degrees at that location.
-In this venue, Salisbury University partners with Chesapeake College, Cecil College and the University of Maryland Eastern Shore.
+In this venue, Salisbury University partners with Chesapeake College, Cecil College, and the University of Maryland Eastern Shore.
 The focus of this broad partnership is to ensure that regional educational needs are met by regional institutions through articulated and collaborative programs, distance education, and other opportunities.
-The University is also a partner institution at the Universities at Shady Grove (USG) in Rockville, MD, where it delivers a B.S. in respiratory therapy.
+The University is also a partner institution at the Universities at Shady Grove (USG) in Rockville, MD, where it delivers B.S. degrees in respiratory therapy and in exercise science.
 Students in the program pursue didactic courses at USG via two-way video and complete their clinical courses at Shady Grove Adventist and other hospitals.
-Additionally, SU offers its social work program at the University System of Maryland's Hagerstown site and at Cecil College.
+Additionally, SU offers its social work program at the University System of Maryland's Hagerstown site, at Cecil College, at the Higher Education Center in Southern Maryland, and, in a unique partnership with the University of Maryland University College, at Ramstein Air Force Base in Germany.